October didn't get off to a good start either, I hope this isn't the beginning of something!

 8. Don't let the things that usually bother me, irritate me too much

 Maybe because I have had more free time on my hands this month, or maybe because I have not been 100%, little things have annoyed me a bit and then a few big things pissed me off.
 I am someone who does get annoyed by 'stuff', but normally I will just say I am annoyed by whatever is annoying me and get on with it, trying to be realistic in my acknowledgement of the annoyance, but glass half full in my treatment of it.
 So it takes a lot for me to 'lose my shit', and I did!
 Not proud of it, but better out than in I guess.
 The thing is what normally lets me down is people...I do love people, but some, well, some just don't seem to try.
 I am an idealist and that can often be a harsh road to travel down, cause as I have found out Idealists are a very small percentage of the population.
 It doesn't mean everyone else is bad (though when I am pissed off I do think that!) it just means I need to adjust my world view...sigh...
-Having said that, I am getting much better at adjusting as I get older.
+Having said that, I am getting much better at adjusting as I get older.13.
+Write more, post on my blog more regularly

 This is true, been writing a few things just for me, for work, for my blog and my writing group.